The 36 Man Utd players under Ferguson that became managers

 Despite transforming Velez Sarsfield’s fortunes over the last three years, Heinze chose not to continue past the end of the 2019-20 season.

-He was appointed as Atlanta United manager in December, and will hope to emulate the success of fellow Newell’s Old Boys alumnus Gerardo ‘Tata’ Martino at the MLS outfit.
+He was appointed as Atlanta United manager in December 2020, and hoped to emulate the success of fellow Newell’s Old Boys alumnus Gerardo ‘Tata’ Martino at the MLS outfit.

 Larsson began his managerial career in his native Sweden, doing a good job to keep Falkenberg afloat and being rewarded with a move to former club Helsingborg in 2015.